 Areas of Outstanding Natural Beauty (Blackdowns, Quantocks and Mendips)

 You can find our more on each specific volunteering page:

-Sammy Fraser is the Volunteer Coordinator for the Mendip Hills, Quantock Hills and Blackdown Hills, all nationally protected as Areas of Outstanding Natural Beauty.
+Hannah Worthington is the Volunteer Coordinator for the Mendip Hills, Quantock Hills and Blackdown Hills, all nationally protected as Areas of Outstanding Natural Beauty.
 She will be working with each AONB team to help people get involved in these special areas.
 To find out more about the volunteering opportunities available you can contact her here.

 There are 7 parkrun locations across Somerset (Minehead, Taunton, Burnham, Street, Yeovil, Shepton Mallet and Henstridge) and they all rely on volunteers to take place.
 To find out how you can get involved locally visit the website and search for your location.